 There are many recipes for feeding ominovores, but most are based on a dog/cat food mixture, such as the recipe below.
 Use dry, soaked, cat food, and be sure that chicken is the first ingredient on the label.
 Check the vitamin package for the right amount of avian vitamins to use since different vitamins have different recommendations.

-1 cup soaked cat food 1/4 cup of applesauce 1 hard boiled egg Avian vitamins (follow dosage on package) Around 750 mg calcium (I use Tums Smooth Dissolve tablet) ground to powder and dissolved in a little water.
+1 cup soaked high protein cat food couple of blueberries 1 hard boiled egg Avian vitamins (follow dosage on package) Around 750 mg calcium (I use Tums Smooth Dissolve tablet) ground to powder and dissolved in a little water.
 Water

 Mix all ingredients together, and add enough water to make it the consistency of cooked oatmeal as seen in the photo at right.
-Proper consistency of handfeeding formula.
-The above formula can be divided into portions and frozen.
-This formula works well for baby House Sparrows and some other omnivore passerines.
+Formula can be divided into portions and frozen.
 Only leave this food at room temperatures for an hour or so, as it can spoil.

 When feeding small babies, use something flat such as McDonald's coffee stirrers, chop sticks, popsickle sticks, or a straw with the end cut off to make a scoop.
 The handle of a plastic spoon works well for older birds.
 Caution: Do not use small items such as toothpicks or Q-Tips, as it is very easy for a baby to swallow them.
 I like to occasionally add small amounts of different foods to the formula, to acquaint them with how different foods taste, such as some mashed sweet potatoes or carrots.
 You may use any of the jars of baby foods such as peas or beans, and the jars of strained chicken, etc. are also appropriate.
 The food should be fed at room temperature.